MLChain/MLChain/README.md

 #### Using Terraform for Deployment

 ##### Azure Global
-Deploy Dify to Azure with a single click using [terraform](https://www.terraform.io/).
+Deploy Mlchain to Azure with a single click using [terraform](https://www.terraform.io/).
 - [Azure Terraform by @nikawang](https://github.com/nikawang/mlchain-azure-terraform)

 ## Contributing

 For those who'd like to contribute code, see our [Contribution Guide](https://github.com/mlchain/mlchain/blob/main/CONTRIBUTING.md).
-At the same time, please consider supporting Dify by sharing it on social media and at events and conferences.
+At the same time, please consider supporting Mlchain by sharing it on social media and at events and conferences.

-> We are looking for contributors to help with translating Dify to languages other than Mandarin or English.
+> We are looking for contributors to help with translating Mlchain to languages other than Mandarin or English.
 If you are interested in helping, please see the [i18n README](https://github.com/mlchain/mlchain/blob/main/web/i18n/README.md) for more information, and leave us a comment in the `global-users` channel of our [Discord Community Server](https://discord.gg/8Tpq4AcN9c).

 **Contributors**